Para canoe classification

-Paracanoe classification is the classification system for paracanoe.
+Para canoe classification is the classification system for Para canoe.
 It consists of three categories KL1, KL2 and KL3.
-Paracanoe will be included for the first time at the 2016 Rio Paralympics.
+Para canoe will be included for the first time at the 2016 Rio Paralympics.
 The sport is governed by the International Canoe Federation.

 History

-The paracanoe classification system was created by the International Paralympic Committee (IPC).
+The Para canoe classification system was created by the International Paralympic Committee (IPC).
 In 2003, the IPC Athletics Classification Project developed an evidence-based classification system to assist with eligibility and sports class allocation.
 In April 2015, the International Canoe Federation released a new classification system ahead of the 2016 Rio Paralympics.
-Changes were made to rename different classes of para-canoeing.
+Changes were made to rename different classes of Para canoeing.
 Current categories are included below.

-Para-canoeing will be included for the first time at the Summer Paralympics in Rio 2016 as voted in by the IPC in 2010.
+Para canoeing will be included for the first time at the Summer Paralympics in Rio 2016 as voted in by the IPC in 2010.